juju-solutions/layer-apache-spark/README.md

     juju action do spark/0 list-spark-versions

-Next you need to enter the maintenance modes where spark is sitting idle for the upgrade to start:

-    juju set spark maintenance_mode=true

-Set the target spark version (any new units added will be using that spark version):
+Set the target spark version:

     juju set spark spark_version=<new_version>

-The upgrade process will start immediately.
-If you would like to trigger the upgrade process manually per spark unit you should make sure you have set the 'upgrade_immediately' flag to false.

-    juju set spark upgrade_immediately=false

-And then you can call the action:
+The status of the service will change to report that an upgrade is pending, and any new units added to the cluster will deploy the new version, but note that existing units will not be upgraded automatically.
+Instead, you must run the `upgrade-spark` action on each existing unit to upgrade it:

     juju action do spark/0 upgrade-spark

-Finally at the end of the upgrade you should exit the maintenance mode:

-    juju set spark maintenance_mode=false
+If you wish to upgrade all (or a group of) units at once, simply submit the action against them using a loop, e.g.:

+    for i in {0..3}; do juju action do spark/$i upgrade-spark; done

 ## Configuration

-### driver_memory
+### `driver_memory`

 Amount of memory Spark will request for the Master.
 Specify gigabytes (e.g.
 1g) or megabytes (e.g. 1024m).
 If running in `local` or `standalone` mode, you may also specify a percentage of total system memory (e.g. 50%).

-### executor_memory
+### `executor_memory`

 Amount of memory Spark will request for each executor.
 Specify gigabytes (e.g.
 1g) or megabytes (e.g. 1024m).
 If running in `local` or `standalone` mode, you may also specify a percentage of total system memory (e.g. 50%).
 Take care